By Eric Vandenbroeck and

 significant conflict between the two countries, the crisis led to the military

-leadership and ultimate success played weIl for her
+leadership and ultimate success played welI for

-more populist or more patriotic than Gandhi, and, as a result, had no campaign
+themselves as either more populist or more patriotic than Gandhi, and, as a

-platform.
-There were several defining features of Indira's tenure during the
+result, had no campaign platform.
+There were several defining features of

-early 1970's that are worth noting.
-The first, and most indicative, was a deep
+Indira's tenure during the early 1970's that are worth noting.
+The first, and

-sense of discontent among the population.
-Despite the electoral gains of 1971,
+most indicative, was a deep sense of discontent among the population.

-of this derived from the poor economic performance of
+crisis.
+Much of this derived from the poor economic performance of

 the state.
 Despite early economic gains in the 1950's and 60's-and the passage